eProsima/vulcanexus/docs/rst/use_cases/rosbot2r/simulation.rst

 Background
 ----------

-This document explain how to map a webots environment with a `ROSbot2R` robot from Husarion.
+This document explain how to map a webots environment with the teleoperation of a `ROSbot2R` robot from Husarion.

 Prerequisites
 -------------